Insurance Body Shop Locators vs Independent Directories: Which Should You Trust?

 Insurers cannot:

-• Force use of one specific body shop
+• Force you to use one specific body shop

-• Deny a claim only because a non-DRP shop was chosen
+• Deny a claim solely because you chose a non-DRP shop

-• Misrepresent shop choice rights to pressure a decision
+• Misrepresent your shop choice rights to pressure a decision

-If an owner chooses a non-DRP shop, the insurer still has to pay covered claim amounts under the policy terms.
-The process may involve additional estimate review or approvals, but the right to choose remains.
+If you choose a non-DRP shop, the insurer still has to pay covered claim amounts under your policy.
+The process may involve additional estimate review or approvals, but your right to choose remains intact.

 Anti-steering protections